arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 1. Open the **Package Manager Console** by clicking **View | Other Windows | Package Manager Console**.

-1. In the console, type the following command to download and install the **Windows Azure Media Services** NuGet package and its dependencies.
+1. In the console, type the following command to download and install the **Microsoft Azure Media Services** NuGet package and its dependencies.

 	````Nuget
 	Install-Package windowsazure.mediaservices -Version 3.0.0.0